iustinum/iustino.com/src/pages/blog/posts/iustino.com.md

 Welcome to my corner of the internet.

 I built this website from scratch using React and Tailwind CSS.
+Check out the repo: https://github.com/iustinum/iustino.com

-It will be where I showcase my creative work.
-I want to use this website to document my learnings and discoveries.
-I hope this website encourages me to read more books and papers, consolidating my knowledge by explaining it in my own words.
+It will be where I showcase my creative work and document my learnings.
+I hope this website encourages me to create more.

-I hope that through writing, I can learn to organize my thoughts better.
+I hope that through writing and presenting, I can learn to organize my thoughts better.
 Programming, after all, is about organizing thoughts and translating them into code.

 Lastly, some acknowledgments:
 - All photos on this website are my own.